alexmarqs/frontend-tech-companies-portugal/README.md

-# Tech Companies in Portugal 🇵🇹 🚀
+# Tech Companies in Portugal 🇵🇹

 The main goal is to provide a better way to explore tech companies in Portugal.

+## Features 🚀

+- List of tech companies in Portugal synced with [tech-companies-in-portugal](https://github.com/marmelo/tech-companies-in-portugal)

+- Search for companies (name and description terms)
+- Filter by location
+- Filter by category
+- SEO friendly - Open Graph and Twitter Cards meta tags included
+- Responsive design

 ## Tech stack 🧑‍💻